 Access Zone definition requires configuration of Entry Points and Exit Points.
 Additionally, Internal Points can be specified in order provide additional access control at internal door.
-Regardless of their Authorizations users cannot be granted access at Internal Points of particular Access Zone if they are not inside such zone i.e. they were not granted access at any Entry Point of such zone.
-In practical applications Internal Points can be used to prevent users with Authorizations to avoid identification at Entry Points (e.g. tailgating) as such Entry Points can be used for additional functionalities e.g. Time&Attendance.
+Regardless of their Authorizations users cannot be granted access at Internal Points of particular zone if according to the system they are not inside such zone i.e. they were not granted access at any Entry Point of such zone.
+In practical applications Internal Points can be used to prevent users with proper Authorizations to avoid identification at Entry Points (e.g. tailgating) as such Entry Points can be used for additional functionalities e.g. Time&Attendance.